 But you know what does?
 The jumpsuit.
 Boilersuits.
-Mechanic’s coveralls.
+Mechanic’s overalls.
 The type of one-piece wonder that had slowly been infiltrating runways and racks, and pitched by showrooms as the trend of the moment.
-I recognized them: In nearly every sci-fi book or movie, tomorrow’s humans wear jumpsuits.
-Shapeless but economically cut (excess fabric is obscene in dystopian futures), these jumpsuits were practical, joyless, and always came in the sort of dull colors you might find in melted garbage.
+I recognised them: In nearly every sci-fi book or movie, tomorrow’s humans wear jumpsuits.
+Shapeless but economically cut (excess fabric is obscene in dystopian futures), these jumpsuits were practical, joyless, and always came in the sort of dull colours you might find in melted garbage.
 They erase your differences and swallow your sex appeal, but are made to accomplish any job — from cleaning out gears (1984) to saving the world (Alien).
 Jumpsuits are what you wear when someone else considers you helpless.
-So, why are they suddenly a fashion trend?
+So why are they suddenly a fashion trend?

-Not all jumpsuits are dystopian: Those breezy rompers in florals or jewel-tones that women like to wear to music festivals and frosé happy hours are figure-flattering, look like Pinterest, and pair well with very white teeth.
-They accentuate a small waist and hug your butt.
+Not all jumpsuits are dystopian: Those breezy rompers in florals or jewel tones that women like to wear to music festivals and frosé happy hours are figure-flattering, look like Pinterest, and pair well with very white teeth.
+They accentuate a small waist and hug your bum.
 They make you look long but curvy, playful but sophisticated.
-But the types of jumpsuits I had borrowed and purchased for this project were roughly the shape of a skinned Gumby and as vibrant as a puddle.
+But the types of jumpsuits I had borrowed and purchased for this project were roughly the shape of a skinned Gumby [an American animated character] and as vibrant as a puddle.
 Lined up in my closet, they radiated depression.

-But, the best part about the jumpsuits were that they made me invisible to people whose opinions I never took much stock in — leering construction workers, that guy at the bar, friends of friends who ask me if I get to go to a lot of parties for my job.
+But the best part about the jumpsuits was that they made me invisible to people whose opinions I never took much stock of — leering construction workers, that guy at the bar, friends of friends who ask me if I get to go to a lot of parties for my job.
 Instead, people told me stories about how jumpsuits reminded them of the jumpsuit-wearing oddballs in their lives (one person’s grandpa would wear his unbuttoned to his sternum, and carry around a kitten like a feline Babybjörn).
-A coworker told me how she loved how jumpsuits because of its ease-to-impact ratio: They’ve got the one-piece efficiency of a dress, but were still bad-ass.
+A coworker told me how she loved jumpsuits because of their ease-to-impact ratio: They’ve got the one-piece efficiency of a dress but are still badass.
 A male colleague, Jon Bulette, told me he’s steadily worn mostly jumpsuits for the better part of three years.
-Having tried out kilts and sheer skirts during various phases of his youth, Jon appreciates how freeing jumpsuits are for someone who feels trapped by pants.
+Having tried out kilts and sheer skirts during various phases of his youth, Jon appreciates how freeing jumpsuits are for someone who feels trapped by trousers.
 “The jumpsuit offers sweet escape.
 The jumpsuit defines what I hope I can become.
 It suggests that I will be a participant in a rapidly approaching future where gender transcended binary, where action supersedes rote consumption, and where I am my best self.”

 As far as I can tell, that doesn’t sound like dressing for dystopia.
-Jumpsuits, chosen and loved, means dressing with optimism.
+Jumpsuits, chosen and loved, mean dressing with optimism.
 Some might even call that utopic.